Skip to content ↓

 All students have an opportunity for professional Careers Guidance, either 1:1 or as a group.
 If a student requires a Careers meeting, they can book an appointment via Miss Vinten in the LRC to meet with our external Careers Advisor.
 The school outsources the Careers Guidance meetings to Adviza so that students receive impartial advice from a level 6 trained Careers Advisor.

-Alternatively, Mrs Sanders, the Leader of Careers and Employability will see students to support them with careers support, CVs, apprenticeship applications, interview skills, assessment centres and using Linkedin.
+Alternatively, Miss Vinten, the Leader of Careers and Employability will see students to support them with careers support, CVs, apprenticeship applications, interview skills, assessment centres and using Linkedin.

 Website support